An 8\% Determination of the Hubble Constant from localized Fast Radio Bursts: The properties of localized FRBs

-It is an era of rapid development of radio observation that hundreds of FRBs have been discovered, especially the Canadian Hydrogen Intensity Mapping Experiment (CHIME) has discovered 492 FRBs in a year with its advantage of large field of view \citep{CHIME21}.
-Currently, only 15 FRBs have been localized including the nearest repeating FRB 200110E \citep{Bhardwaj21}, which is located in a globular cluster in the direction of the M81 galaxy \citep{Kirsten21}.
+Currently, 19 FRBs have been localized including the nearest repeating FRB 200110E \citep{Bhardwaj21}, which is located in a globular cluster in the direction of the M81 galaxy \citep{Kirsten21}.
 The distance of FRB 200110E is only 3.6 Mpc, which is the closest-known extragalactic FRB so far.
 Correspondingly, the DM value of FRB 200110E is 87.75 $\rm pc \ cm^{-3}$.
 And the intergalactic medium (IGM) contributed $\rm DM_{IGM} = 1 pc \ cm^{-3}$ is estimated from the relation of the averaged $\rm DM_{IGM}$ and redshift.
 Thus the cosmological information carried by FRB 200110E is too seldom to calculate $H_0$.
 Additionally, the effect of peculiar velocity cannot be ignored, which makes it trick to calculate cosmological parameters.
 Therefore, we excluded FRB 200110E from the localized FRB sample.
 In general, a sample with a larger amount of data will be more accurate to constrain parameters by reducing the statistical error.
-Table \ref{data} shows the redshifts, DM$_{\rm obs}$, $\rm DM_{MW,ISM}$, telescopes and references of other 14 localized FRBs.
-The $\rm DM_{IGM}$ value of FRBs can be estimated using $\rm DM_{IGM} = DM_{obs} - DM_{MW,ISM} - DM_{MW,halo} - DM_{host}$.
-Here the value of $\rm DM_{MW,ISM}$ is estimated from the NE2001 model \citep{Cordes02} with the FRB coordinates.
-We also test our results using the YMW16 model \citep{Yao17}, and find the effect can be neglected for different free electron distribution models.
-The value $\rm DM_{MW,halo} = 50\ pc \ cm^{-3}$ is assumed.
-The $\rm DM_{host}$ is adopted as the median value derived from the IllustrisTNG simulation \citep{Zhang20}.
-Therefore, ${\rm DM_{IGM}}$ can be estimated by subtracting the above terms and the ${\rm DM_{IGM}}$-$z$ relation of these FRBs is shown in Figure \ref{fig_data}.
-The estimated $\rm DM_{IGM}$ of 14 localized FRBs are shown as points.
-The red dotted line is the averaged value of $\rm DM_{IGM}$ from equation (\ref{dmigm}).
-The blue solid line is the $\rm DM_{IGM}$ derived from the IllustrisTNG simulation with 95\% confidence region (blue shaded area) \citep{Zhangzj21}.
+Thus we choose the other eighteen localized FRBs to constrain the Hubble constant.
+Table \ref{data} shows the redshifts, DM$_{\rm obs}$, $\rm DM_{MW,ISM}$, telescopes and references of eighteen localized FRBs.